asimsaeed353/angular-course-maxschwarz/06-components-and-templates - deep dive/01-starting-project/notes.md

 For CSS styling, the Shadow DOM can be used to scope CSS styles to that hidden tree - instead of applying styles globally to the entire page.
 **Angular** can *emulate* this Shadow DOM browser feature for its own components.

+#### Understanding Angular's Style Scoping
+By default, Angular scopes component styles to the component they belong to.
+This means styles cannot affect elements outside the component or projected content.
+To have styles affect projected inputs and text areas elsewhere in the application, we need to adjust the style encapsulation settings.

+#### Configuring View Encapsulation
+To fix the styling issue, we add the encapsulation setting to the control component's decorator.
+This setting takes a value from the ViewEncapsulation enum, which is a TypeScript feature representing a collection of possible values.
+We import ViewEncapsulation from @angular/core and set the encapsulation property accordingly.

+#### ViewEncapsulation Options
+##### Emulated (default): Angular emulates the browser's Shadow DOM behavior, scoping styles to the component.
+##### ShadowDom: Uses the real browser Shadow DOM feature, which is not supported by all browsers.
+##### None: Disables style encapsulation, making styles global and able to affect projected content.
+Disabling Style Encapsulation to Fix the Issue
+By setting encapsulation: ViewEncapsulation.None in the control component, the styles become global.
+This allows the styles defined in the component's CSS to affect the inputs and text areas projected into the component, fixing the styling issue.